 In this statement there are three types of tax expenditures:

-- Other: Tax expenditures that are not expressly introduced to achieve social or business economic policy objectives.
-An example is the tax exemption for the income of the Governor General.
+3 Other: Tax expenditures that are not expressly introduced to achieve social or business economic policy objectives.
+An example is the tax exemption for the allowances of the Governor General.

 Tax expenditures are also categorised by their impact.
-That is, whether their effect on the current tax base results from historic policy settings, and/or whether they are permanent, that is subject to no future reversal, or that they are subject to timing changes and they reverse in the future.
+That is, whether their effect on the current tax base results from historic policy settings, and/or whether they are permanent, that is subject to no future reversal, or that they facilitate timing changes which reverse in the future.
 Detailed definitions of these impact categories are as follows:

-- Timing: Tax expenditures that achieve a tax deferral through allowing later recognition of income or earlier deductions that reverse over following years.
-Some examples include: the mineral mining expenditure deduction and the film industry expenditure deduction.
+3 Timing: Tax expenditures that achieve a tax deferral through allowing later recognition of income or earlier deductions that reverse over following years.
+An example is the film industry expenditure deduction.

 Table 3: Tax Expenditures Included in the Income Tax Act 2007